-It is acknowledged by tie that the integration of bus and tram services is critical to successful operation and CEC/tie are seeking to ensure maximum cooperation of the bus operators through the DPOF process.
-However, it is realistic to assume that bus operators might act competitively or in cooperation.
-The Line 1 Central Case assumes that there is limited bus network restructuring, particularly between the City Centre and Leith.
-A competitive scenario was therefore tested assuming an unchanged network from that existing in the Reference Case.
+It is acknowledged by tie that the integration of bus and tram services is critical to successful operation and CEC/tie are seeking to ensure maximum cooperation of the bus operators through the On this basis, the Line 1 Central Case assumes that there is limited bus network restructuring, particularly between the City Centre and Leith.
+However, it is possible that bus operators might not act cooperatively and a scenario was therefore tested assuming an unchanged network from that existing in the Reference Case.

-The TEE analysis shows improved benefits on both the public transport and highway networks; this is expected given the higher level of public transport supply and the attendant mode split impacts.
-The resultant BCR is 1.87.
-However, this has the impact of giving a poor operating ratio for Line 1, with operating costs now marginally exceeding revenue.
-Commensurately, the bus network would lose some $\pounds 16.5m$ in revenue, with no countervailing reduction in operating costs.
+The analysis shows significantly improved benefits on both the public transport and highway networks; this is expected given the higher level of public transport supply and the attendant mode split impacts.
+The resultant BCR is 1.57.
+However, this has the impact of giving a poor operating ratio for Line 1, with operating costs now materially exceeding revenue.
+Commensurately, the bus network would lose some £27.0m in revenue, with no countervailing reduction in operating costs.
 In essence, Line 1 would add significant public transport supply, diluting the available revenue to the various public transport operators.
 Therefore, from a financial viewpoint, this option performs noticeably worse.